-And the final step: add Virto Calendar with tasks from your Microsoft Planner to your MS Teams channel.
+And the final step: add Virto Calendar with tasks from your Microsoft Planner to your Microsoft Teams channel.
 To do it, open the channel and click “+” in the upper toolbar.

 Select the “Calendar with Planner” and add it to Microsoft Teams.

-Calendar Overlay Pro simplifies your work and saves you time.
+Virto Calendar Overlay simplifies your work and saves you time.
 Let’s summarize all the benefits you get when using this calendar app with Teams Planner.

-- Visualize insight of your team’s tasks and events in one place;
+- Visualize insight into your team’s tasks and events in one place;

-- Organize teamwork with feature rich and intuitive interface;
+- Organize teamwork with a feature-rich and intuitive interface;

 - Work on the go and enjoy a full-fledged experience in a mobile version;